just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Projects.rst

     <td><img src="../_static/assets/img/logicblocks.png" width="60%"/></td></tr>
     </tbody></table>
     <p>
     We usually use if/else blocks to make a two way choice, but you can make a three way or even an unlimited number of choices with <b>nested else if statements</b>.
-In App Inventor, use the blue gear sign at the top of the if block and drag in as many else-if's as you need and end with an else block.
+In MIT App Inventor, use the blue gear sign at the top of the if block and drag in as many else-if's as you need and end with an else block.
 For example, the block below will print out "Excellent" if your score is greater than 10, "Good job!" if your score is greater than 5, or "Keep Trying".
 If the first condition is false (for example if score is 2), it will fall down to the next condition and so on until it reaches that last else. <br/>
     <img src="../_static/assets/img/ifelseif.png" width="450"/>
     </p>
     <p>In addition, some conditional statements can be written as equivalent Boolean expressions or vice versa.
 For example,